 Sources say that statements Dolce and Gabbana made to Panorama, an Italian magazine, in November 2015, cast their F/W collection, entitled “Viva la mamma,” in an entirely new light.
 In the interview, translated by the Telegraph, the designer duo stated: “We oppose gay adoptions.
 The only family is the traditional one … No chemical offsprings and rented uterus: Life has a natural flow, there are things that should not be changed.”

-Following the heavy criticism that has been sent their way on Twitter and other social media platforms, Dolce and Gabbana have tried to clarify their statements.
+Following the heavy criticism that was sent their way on Twitter and other social media platforms, Dolce and Gabbana tried to clarify their statements.
 “I was talking about my personal view, without judging other people’s choices and decisions,” Dolce reportedly said.
 “We talked about our way of seeing reality, but it was never our intention to judge other people’s choices,” Gabbana said.
 “We do believe in freedom and love.”

-And most recently, they've included bags depicting same-sex couples in the collection.
-(Note: the bags that went down the runway read, “I love you Mama;” others depicted a single woman; and a later released bag featured a mother holding the hands of two children (pictured below)).
-Unfortunately for Dolce and Gabbana, their latest attempt to right their wrongs has not been terribly well received thus far.
+Unfortunately for Dolce and Gabbana, their attempt to right their wrongs was not terribly well received.
 Sources called the move opportunistic put forth simply to tap into/profit from a new market, and a press ploy, as opposed to a move based on authenticity.